staeter/work-in-progress/dialogue.md

 Some of these core principles might be idealistic and unreachable but they serve as a north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

+The 1-3 are philosophical, 4-9 social, 10-14 technical and 15-18 methodological.

 1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
 2. **Purposeful**: Encourage mindful and intentional technology use.
 3. **Progressive**: Foster optimistic visions and enable concrete actions toward humanity's collective future.